itsfaizankhan/oldBot/README.md

 I'm really new to coding so you might wanna puke after looking at the code.
 Also feel free to steal it and make it your own!
 (Why am I even saying this.
 Those who wanna copy will copy anyways.
 LOL)

+Note that `Procfile`, `requirements.txt` and `runtime.txt` are necessary if you're deploying the bot on Heroku.

 # Installation
 As far as documentation goes, I'm lazy enough for now not to make any.
 ### Dependecies